CALL HOME AND SEE HOW THEY ARE

-If your teenager is going to be home alone, you can call home during the evening to see how things are going.
-Calling home shows that you care.
-It’s a good idea to tell them in advance that you’re going to call so they’re expecting it.
+Is your teenager home alone?
+Call home during the evening to see how they’re doing.
+It shows that you care.
+It’s a good idea to tell them in advance that you’re going to call so that they’re expecting it.

 TALK ABOUT ONLINE RISKS

-Teenagers live in an increasingly connected world where news spreads fast and easily online.
-If your teenager posts that they’re home alone or invite people to a party, the information can very easily end up in the wrong place.
-Not being cautious on social media increases the risk of ending up in unexpected situations.
-It’s a good idea to talk to your teenager about what posting content on social media can mean.
+Young people are spending more and more time online, where news travel fast and easily.
+If your teenager posts that they’re home alone or invites people to a party, the information can easily spread far beyond what they intended.
+Talk to your teenager about what posting on social media can entail.

 ASK OTHER ADULTS FOR HELP

 One of the problems with parent-free parties is that if they get out of hand, young people are sometimes too scared to contact an adult in time.
 Maybe they’ve been drinking or are so embarrassed that they don’t dare ask for help.